How Often Should You Visit the Dentist? (And Why It Matters)

 • If you knock out a tooth, handle it carefully, rinse it gently, and try to reinsert it.
 If reinsertion isn’t possible, store the tooth in milk or saliva and get to the dentist immediately.

-• For a broken tooth, rinse your mouth, save broken pieces, and apply a cold compress to your face to reduce swelling.
+• If you have a broken tooth, rinse your mouth, save the broken pieces, and apply a cold compress to your face to reduce swelling.

 • If you have an abscess, rinse your mouth with salt water and contact your dentist as soon as possible.